Bling enables game devs to give players Bitcoin rewards

 Other competitors set high bars, required PayPal cash outs, and paid in regular U.S. dollars.
 High transaction fees meant that it took a lot of time before people could cash out.
 But Bling let players cash out on day one.
 By using Coinbase and Bitcoin as the base system, they were able to do very small microtransactions with no transaction fees.

-“And today, we have over five million users,” Wan said.
+“And today, we have over 5 million users,” Wan said.
 “We’re doing over $5 million in annualized revenue.
 We’ve got six games on Android and one on iOS.
 And this is kind of a bad word in Silicon Valley, but we’re profitable.
 We’re having trouble spending that money faster than we’re making it.
 And we just got an investment from Coinbase.
 And I’m pregnant again.
 So I guess every time I get pregnant, I get to raise money.”

 Gameplay